Cardiff University sets out plans to cut 400 jobs and close degrees

 Professor Wendy Larner, vice-chancellor of the university, said it was “no longer an option” to continue as it was without taking difficult decisions.

-The proposed changes include a reduction of 400 full-time academic staff – 7% of total workforce.
+The proposed changes include a reduction of 400 full-time academic staff – 7% of the total workforce.

 Subjects and programmes in ancient history, modern languages and translation, music, nursing, and religion and theology could be closed.